 Many of the forms listed in the following are available for download on the Course web site (http://cisas.unipd.it/phd-course-dottorato/forms).
-All the official requests to the Course Board or to the Course Coordinator, can be sent by email to the Secretary, in cc the Coordinator and the Supervisor.
+All the official requests to the Course Board or to the Course Coordinator, must be sent by email to the Secretary, in cc the Coordinator and the Supervisor.

-- 8.1 Syllabi of the courses activated by the STMS PhD Course - 8.2 Attendance declaration - 8.3 Passed exam form - 8.4 Request of authorization for making educational support activity - 8.5 Personal training plan - 8.6 Request of authorization for making research in a foreign institution - 8.7 Extract from the University Regulations on Doctoral Thesis - 8.8 Analytical report of the doctoral activities - 8.9 Evaluation form for the admission to the final exam - 8.10 Non-Disclosure Agreement - 8.11 Risk Assessment form - 8.12 Request of authorization for carrying out off-site the PhD research activity - 8.13 Request of authorization for temporary external job - 8.14 Request of authorization for association - 8.15 STMS PhD Course evaluation form - 8.16 STMS courses evaluation form
+- 8.1 Syllabi of the courses activated by the STMS PhD Course - 8.2 Attendance declaration - 8.3 Passed exam form - 8.4 Request of authorization for making educational support activity - 8.5 Personal training plan - 8.6 Request of authorization for spending periods outside Padova University - 8.7 Extract from the University Regulations on Doctoral Thesis - 8.8 Analytical report of the doctoral activities - 8.9 Evaluation form for the admission to the final exam - 8.10 Non-Disclosure Agreement - 8.11 Risk Assessment form - 8.12 Request of authorization for carrying out off-site the PhD research activity - 8.13 Request of authorization for making paid activity (didattica integrativa, tutoring, external job) - 8.14 Request of authorization for association - 8.15 STMS PhD Course evaluation form - 8.16 STMS courses evaluation form